-On September 19, 1774, New England was in a state of alarm.
-British troops had, on September 1, seized a store of powder from a Boston powder house.
+On Sept.
+19, 1774, New England was in a state of alarm.
+On September 1, British troops had seized a store of powder from a Boston powder house.
 Word spread that war had broken out.
-Militias from across New England streamed toward Boston in what was a false alarm that would look much like the response to the Battle of Lexington and Concord that would play out in just a few months' time.
+Militias from across New England streamed toward Boston.

 The Boston Evening-Post published a notice.
-It purported to be a letter that had been tossed into a British camp, identifying 18 patriots that the British should summarily execute if and when war broke out.
+It purported to be a letter tossed into a British camp, identifying 18 patriots condemned to death by the British government.

 Others suggest it was genuine, written by a loyalist who actually wanted the 18 men named in the letter killed.
 The notice read as follows: